matthew-puku/snackfu/README.md

 ## Identify the database to be used in your App and provide a justification for your choice.

-Postgres was used in this application not only because we are required to but also becuase of its reliabilty and architecture and its free and open source.
+Postgres was used in this application not only because we are required to but also becuase of its reliabilty and architecture and it's free and open source.
 Postgres comes with many features that help manage and build an application.

 ## Identify and describe the production database setup (i.e. postgres instance).